-As VaR is the statistical measure for potential losses, the VaR measures are backtested against profit and loss of the trading book to validate the robustness of the methodology.
+As VaR is the statistical measure for potential losses, the VaR measures are backtested against profit and loss of the Trading Book to validate the robustness of the methodology.
 The backtesting process analyses whether the exceptions are due to model deficiencies or market volatility.
-All backtest exceptions are tabled at the ALCO with recommended actions and resolutions.
+All backtesting exceptions are tabled at the ALCO with recommended actions and resolutions.

 To complement the VaR measure, we perform stress and scenario tests to identify the Group's vulnerability to event risk.
-These tests serve to provide early warnings of plausible extreme losses to facilitate proactive management of market risk.
+These tests serve to provide early warnings of plausible extreme losses for which proactive management of market risk is taken.

-The Group's daily VaR on 31 December 2015 was \$8.34 million.
+The Group's daily VaR on 31 December 2016 was \$9.90 million.